 Around About Rental Cars almost always had the lowest prices for rentals of a week or more and always offers unlimited kilometers.
 And the one time we didn’t rent through them, we got screwed over.

 Whenever your tank drops below 1/3 (or 1/4 if you’re a risk-taker), fill ‘er up because stations can sometimes be far apart.

 You can trust Google Maps everywhere but on the Wild Coast to Mdumbi and you’ll have reception everywhere, so you don’t need to buy a physical map.

-Sometimes it’s better to take the scenic route, though, so ask the locals.
+Sometimes it’s better to take the longer scenic route, though, so ask the locals.

 Kim and I found it worked best for us to take turns driving each day.

 The one who wasn’t driving was in charge of figuring out where to eat and stay.

 Unless everyone else around you is speeding, keep within the regularly-marked speed limits because speed traps and radar are common in South Africa.

 Generally, the limits are as fast as we felt comfortable driving anyway—120 km/h on big highways and 80-100 km/h on littler ones.